PKS 1222+216: Radio Source

 The structure of the source of PKS 1222+216, is compact and highly distorted with an angular extent of 17 arcseconds.
 When imaged with the Very Large Array (VLA) on kiloparsec scales, it has a bright radio core surrounded by radio emission that is 100 kiloparsecs in extent.
 A secondary component is seen extending 12 arcseconds from the core.
 There is a jet present in the source, originating in the northeast before abruptly bending eastwards and ending in a hotspot located 60 kiloparsecs from the core.
 This jet is also superluminal, with at least five jet knots moving at fast speeds between the ranges of 9c and 22c.
 Observations also found two of these knots were shown ejecting during quasar flaring periods.

 Quasi-periodic oscillation and supermassive black hole mass

 In 2022, PKS 1222+216 was shown undergoing a quasi-periodic oscillation with a period of around 420 days based on optical photometric and polarimetric data observations conducted for 10 years.
 This is explained by a blob feature moving in helical motion inside a jet.
-The central supermassive black hole mass for the quasar has been estimated as 6 x 10^{8} M_{ʘ} based on a virial method of its broad emission lines.
+The central supermassive black hole mass for the quasar has been estimated as 6 × 10^{8} M_{☉} based on a virial method of its broad emission lines.